 The Management Development for Residential Settings Certificate Program is now offered in several locations outside the Lower Mainland.
+A new location for the program this term will be in the Penticton area.
 For information about the program and future locations, contact the Program Coordinator, Sandra Rice, at 604/528-5633.